acidrs03/ExceltoJSON/README.md

-# Excel to JSON Converter with Flask
+# Excel to JSON Converter with FastAPI

-This project is a web application built using Flask that allows users to upload an Excel file, convert it to JSON format, and download the JSON file.
+This project is a web application built using FastAPI that allows users to upload an Excel file, convert it to JSON format, and download the JSON file.
 It also provides functionality to clear the uploaded files and generated JSON files with a notification.

 ## Features